Searching for scholarships

-There are thousands of opportunities out there, so finding the best opportunities for you will always entail personal research.
-Here are some places to begin.
+There are thousands of opportunities out there, so finding the awards that best suit your educational and career goals requires personal research.
+Here’s how to start!

 Use your network

-- Talk to people in your field: your advisor, department chair, professors, internship coordinator, employers.
+- Talk to people in your field: your advisor, department chair, professors, internship coordinator, and employers.

-- Become active with your field's professional organization and take advantage of their resources.
+- Become active with your field’s professional organizations and take advantage of their resources.

-- If applicable, explore opportunities with the government agency for your field on federal, state, and local levels.
+- Government agencies for your field on international, federal, state, and local levels.

-We do not recommend paying for a scholarship search or applying to any scholarship or opportunity that charges an application fee without researching legitimacy.
+NOTE: We do not recommend paying for a scholarship searches or applying to any scholarship or opportunity that charges an application fee without researching legitimacy.